isabelle-prover/conventions/notation.md

   - An example can be found in `HOL-Analysis.Finite_Cartesian_Product` (`vec_syntax`, `no_vec_syntax`)

+  - A bundle can be unbundled on the toplevel only when the notation is specific enough (e.g. by a subscript) to rule out clashes with notation from other theories or future developments.
+A bundle for disabling the notation must be available regardless.

   - For syntax notations _always_ provide both a bundle that enables it (`CONCEPT_syntax`) and a bundle that disables it (`no_CONCEPT_syntax`), e.g.:

 ``` isabelle